Palantir.net's Guide to Digital Governance: URL Naming Conventions

 Acronyms and abbreviations should be avoided because they often don’t make sense to visitors unfamiliar with the abbreviations.
 That being said, some abbreviations, such as http://domain.com/faq, may work so long as they make logical sense to most visitors.

-If your website has multiple users who are able to write URL path names, I recommended defining in the governance plan some limitation for who may write top-level directory names.
+If your website has multiple users who are able to write URL path names, we recommend defining in the governance plan some limitation for who may write top-level directory names.
 These are typically the most highly sought-after URLs in a Website, and you will want to have a well-defined process for how those are distributed and assigned.
 A free-for-all is probably not a good process.

 SUB-SECTION is the second-level directory, if one exists.
 Using About as an example, “Meet Our Team” is the second-level “directory” in the URL path: